“Get ready for bikini season.” “Tricks to lose belly fat.” “How to lose weight fast."

 Dieting messages like these fill the air, and can increase body dissatisfaction and dangerous dieting strategies.
 A focus on calorie counting and foods you “should” or “can’t” eat contribute to busted diets, yo-yoing weight and disordered eating.
 Instead, a growing number of health and nutrition experts promote mindful eating — a focus on the experience of eating without judgment.

-“Mindful eating is essentially the opposite of dieting, and can help free people from the dieting cycle,” says Ursula Ridens, RD, outpatient dietitian at Sharp HealthCare.
+“Mindful eating is essentially the opposite of dieting, and can help free people from the dieting cycle,” says Ursula Ridens, RD, registered dietitian nutritionist at Sharp HealthCare.
 “The focus is health and well-being, not weight.”

 Finding eating satisfaction is key to promoting physical and mental health.